-Effective with the 2017 - 2018 membership year (beginning 1 July 2017 and continuing with 1 July 2018), annual dues are $18.00 individuals, $20.00 family.
-Family memberships come with two votes, when applicable, and in person.
+The 2018 - 2019 membership annual dues are $18.00 individuals, $20.00 family.
+This is no change from the year previous.
 All members will receive the login and password for the on-line version, if they choose to access it, and all members will receive the printed version.
 If a member does not want the printed version, we encourage sharing it with a friend, a local library, or place it in a location frequented by others who are could become interested in genealogy.
 Stray Informers have a way of soliciting new members.

 Speaking of Informers, on this website are all the Informers since 1994.
 For members, these can be searched using Optical Character Recognition technology.
 Open an Informer for any given year (for convenience, we packaged them a year at a time), save the copy to your desktop, then open your search engine and type a word or name.
 If anywhere in that publication, the cursor will go to that page.

 JCNYGS and this webpage is run by volunteers.
 As an organization, we are not able to offer personalized individual help with your family history research.
 However, we can point you to member organizations throughout the state that might be able to help you.
 Keep in mind that many times the first stop in researching New York State is to access NYGenWeb (see Nan Dixons link on main page of this site) and click on the appropriate county page for records and contact information.
 In addition, see the the bottom of the homepage for links to genealogy and history organizations.

 The Jefferson County New York Genealogical Society is a membership organization open to anyone interested in Jefferson County New York genealogy.
 We encourage, and invite, members, non-members, and prospective members to any of our meetings.
 The doors are open.